levipettersen/TubeBender/README.md

 ```

 Edit the path (Where it says "COM5") so that it corresponds to the serialport of the arduino

+### Cannot "open in terminal"
+If the option to "open in terminal" in windows does not appear, right click in the folder

 # Starting the HMI